Putting your building business in a box

 This sort of follows on from the previous, but the business needs to be able to show that it can exist if you were to move on.
 What this means to you is, don’t do things for free.

-I’m talking about the functions that you perform on a daily basis, imagine if you had to hire someone to do all of those?
+We are talking about the functions that you perform on a daily basis, imagine if you had to hire someone to do all of those?
 Your business needs to show that if someone else were to come along, the business could sustain paying people to do everything you do.

 The bigger picture